qwopqwop200/D-Adaptation-Adan/README.md

 #If you want restart strategy
 python main.py --opt d-adan --restart #[adan,d-adan,d-adan-ip]
 ```
+# Implementation of restart strategy
+The restart strategy gets better performance by resetting the momentum term every N steps.

+Adan with restart strategy on cifar10 has a performance advantage.(92.7 -> 93.31)

+If you simply reset the momentum term, such as Adan in D-Adaptation Adan, the model diverges.To prevent this, we reset the s and gsq_weighted(or numerator_weighted).

+However, there is little or no performance benefit in these cases.

+Also, reset D together causes the model to fall into a local minimum, which is why we don't reset D.

+The reason the model diverges is because of gsq_weighted(or numerator_weighted).

+If only gsq_weighted(or numerator_weighted) is reset, there is little performance difference from reset with s.

+And it doesn't seem like a good choice mathematically.
 # Pseudo code
 <img width="485" alt="sudo" src="https://user-images.githubusercontent.com/64115820/217242205-efcb5d6e-9123-4ce4-bf31-3ffcefb002b2.png">
 where λ is the weight decay constant.